-IFA’s vision for the coming years is crystal clear, centered on establishing a multi-country presence and entering diversified market channels within the next three years.
+The vision of InFood Asia for the coming years is crystal clear, centered on establishing a multi-country presence and entering diversified market channels within the next three years.

 As a producer and marketer of high-quality products striving to provide one-stop solutions for delivering the right product offerings with superior taste and nutritional value, the needs of the consumer will continue to drive the company forward.